Lion Robert Littlefield's "Service from the Heart" Blog

 His presence is alive today in the Copper King Mansion.
 Built 120 years ago, the mansion is currently owned by the granddaughter of a woman who bought the mansion.
 Interestingly, when Clark died, the building became a Catholic convent for 17 years.

-Today, this building serves as a museum, part Bed & Breakfast, and a venue for specialty events and holiday parties.
+Today, this building serves as a museum, part Bed & Breakfast, and a venue for IMG_0761specialty events and holiday parties.
 The furnishings are all period pieces with some of the most unusual decorating techniques of cut wood, plastering, and painting that we have ever seen.

 On Friday evening, the convention activities began with a service of remembrance.
 District Governor Pauline Cooper presided in the Copper Bowl–a room decorated in copper with a beautiful staircase–where readings, a slide show, and remembrances were shared.
 I was honored to be part of the service and sang a solo, “Make Me A Channel of Your Peace,” with Lion Richard Haight as accompanist.